Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Preliminaries

 $u$ is an $L^p$-solution if it is both an $L^p$-subsolution and an $L^p$-supersolution. \end{definition} We will also use viscosity solutions in stating and applying the comparison principle of Section~\ref{subsec:comparison}.
-There are several concepts of viscosity solutions depending on the choice of test functions used in the definition.
+There are several concepts of viscosity solutions depending on the set of test functions used in the definition.
 We use test functions in $W^{1,2,p}\left(\mathcal{Y}\right)$, which corresponds to what is sometimes called ``$L^p$-viscosity solutions.''\footnote{When $F$ is continuous, one can take the test functions to be in $\mathcal{C}^{1,2}$.
-In this case, the solution is called a $\mathcal{C}$-viscosity solution, and $\mathcal{C}$- and viscosity solutions coincide (Lemma 2.9 in \cite{crandall2000lp}).} \begin{definition} A continuous function $u: \bar{\mathcal{Y}} \to \mathbb{R}$ is a viscosity subsolution (respectively, supersolution) of \eqref{eq:obstacle} if (i) $u \leq b$ (respectively, $\geq b$) on $\partial {\mathcal{Y}}_T$, and (ii) for all $(t_0, x_0)$ and all $\varphi \in {W}^{1,2,p}_{loc}(\mathcal{Y}_T)$ such that $u - \varphi$ (respectively $\varphi-u$) has a maximum at $(t_0, x_0)$, one has
+In this case, the solution is called a $\mathcal{C}$-viscosity solution.
+In this case, the concepts of $\mathcal{C}$-viscosity solutions and of viscosity solutions as we defined them coincide (Lemma 2.9 in \cite{crandall2000lp}).} \begin{definition} A function $u: \bar{\mathcal{Y}} \to \mathbb{R}$ is a viscosity subsolution (respectively, supersolution) of \eqref{eq:obstacle} if (i) it is continuous, (ii) $u \leq b$ (respectively, $\geq b$) on $\partial {\mathcal{Y}}$, and (iii) for all $(t_0, x_0) \in \mathcal{Y}$ and all $\varphi \in {W}^{1,2,p}_{loc}(\mathcal{Y})$ such that $u - \varphi$ (respectively $\varphi-u$) has a maximum at $(t_0, x_0)$, one has

-$u$ is a viscosity solution if it both a viscosity subsolution and supersolution. \end{definition} Viscosity solutions are weaker than $L^p$-solutions, as shown, e.g., in Proposition 2.11 of \cite{crandall2000lp}, which easily extends to our setting. \begin{lemma} Let $u$ be an $L^p$-subsolution (supersolution, respectively) of \eqref{eq:obstacle}.
-Then $u$ is a viscosity subsolution (supersolution, respectively) of \eqref{eq:obstacle}.\end{lemma}
+$u$ is a viscosity solution if it both a viscosity subsolution and supersolution. \end{definition}